 In its report to the Singapore Ministerial Conference in December 1996, the CTE noted that there may be cases in which trade measures pursuant to specifically agreed-upon provisions would be necessary to achieve the objectives of MEAs.
 The CTE, however, offered no conclusions on how to ensure conformity with the WTO Agreement.
 Discussions on this topic are still ongoing.
-It is the majority's opinion, however, that unilateral measures for reasons of protecting the environment outside the jurisdiction of one's own country should be strictly avoided when such measures are not based on MEAs.
+It is the majority's opinion, however, that unilateral measures for reasons of protecting the environment outside the jurisdiction of one's own country should be strictly avoided when such measures are not based on MEAs.4

 The November 2001 Doha Ministerial Declaration agreed on negotiations involving the WTO and MEAs, but limited them in scope to the relationship between MEAs of relevant parties.
-Discussions at CTE have been ongoing since March 2002, and arrangements are being made for summarizing the past negotiations.

-&lt;sup>4 See also the discussion in Chapter 10 on the relationship between Eco-labelling schemes and the TBT Agreement, another major subject discussed in the CTE.
+4 See also the discussion in Chapter 10 on the relationship between Eco-labelling schemes and the TBT Agreement, another major subject discussed in the CTE.